AdaCore/spark2014/docs/ug/spark_2014.rst

 Invariants` which relate the value of a variable at a given iteration of the loop and its value at loop entry.
-For example, we can express that after ``J`` iterations of the loop, the value of parameter array ``X`` at all indexes already seen is equal to its value at loop entry plus one, using :ref:`Quantified Expressions`:
+For example, we can express that after ``J`` iterations of the loop, the value of parameter array ``X`` at all indexes already seen is equal to its value at loop entry plus one, and that its value at all indexes not yet seen is unchanged, using :ref:`Quantified Expressions`:

 .. code-block:: ada